 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the customer, including the default risk of the industry and country in which the customer operates, also has an influence on credit risk assessment.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.

-The Company does not have any significant concentration of credit risk.
-There are 2 customers which accounted for 10% or more of the total trade receivables as at the year end (31 March 2020:1 customers).
+The Company does not have any significant concentration of credit risk except one customer which constituted 2 of the total trade receivables (31 March 2020: 10%).